themoep/O_C-Phazerville/docs/_applets/WTVCO.md

 * **Blend** - morphs output waveform proportionally between a pair of selected source waveforms (A/B or B/C).
   - Blend can be adjusted by encoder, or CV input modulation. _CV2 is set to Blend by default._
   - The Output Visualizer displays blended wave shape.
 A, B, and C visualizers show the respective source waves.
+  - Blend is also encoder-adjustable at the Output Visualizer page by selecting the ~ icon.
+  - The "Blendicator" above the waveform letters shows which pair of waves is being blended by the encoder.
 * **Osc2 Reverse** -  waveform of output 2 is reversable on the Params menu.

 * **Volume** - regular ordinary volume attenuation, [0-100%].